- What is a Call Option?

 Since owning options is always cheaper than owning the stock itself, when you KNOW a stock price is about to move up it is ALWAYS more profitable to own calls on the stock than it is to own the stock itself!
 Keep reading and I will explain why.

 Take a look at the screen shot to the right that is from my Etrade account.
 This shows that Microsoft (MSFT) is at $25.81 and that the April options expire on April 16, 2011 and that the strike prices for the call and put range from at least $23 to $28 and are at every dollar in between.Since call options give the owner the right to buy a stock at a fixed price, owning calls allows you to lock in a maximum purchase price for a stock.
 It is a maximum purchase price because if the market price is lower than your strike price, then you would buy the stock at the lower market price and not at the higher exercise price of your option.
 It is called "a call option" because it allows you to "call" the stock away from somebody (ie, buy it).

 Calls trade on an exchange (The Chicago Board of Options Exchange--CBOE), just like stocks do.
 Like all securities, all calls and puts have a unique ticker symbol and their prices are determined by the market's buyers and sellers.
-The collection of buyer and sellers of the specific call option at any point in time determine the current prices.
+The collection of buyer and sellers, and their expectation of the movement of the underlying stock, determine the current prices.